 - Completion of a ten (10) hour Florida Laws and Rules course

-All courses must be obtained through a Florida Board-approved massage therapy school, a Board of Massage Therapy Approved CE Provider, or be from NCBTMB, FSMTA, or the AMTA/AMTA Florida Chapter.
-To view approved CE providers and courses, please visit www.cebroker.com.
+All courses must be obtained through a Florida Board-approved massage therapy school or a Board of Massage Therapy Approved Provider.
+To view approved CE providers and courses, please visit the www.cebroker.com website.